syepesc/iclash/README.md

 - ~~Clan War Leagues (CWL) (TBD)~~.

 All tracked data is updated **daily** (every 24 hours) to maintain accuracy and support historical insights.

+The goal of this project is to develop a web application that empowers Clash of Clans players and clan managers with access to rich historical data and valuable insights.
+By visualizing player performance, clan war history, and Clan War League statistics.

+## Docs

 ### [About Clash of Clans API](./docs/clash_of_clans_api.md)